instructure/canvas-lms/doc/templates/rest/basics.md

 ----------

 Throughout the API, objects are referenced by internal ids.
-You can also reference objects by sis id, for object types that have a sis id, by prepending the sis id with "sis:".
-For instance, to retrieve the list of assignments for a course with sis\_source\_id of 'A1234':
+You can also reference objects by sis id, by prepending the sis id with the name of the sis field, like "sis\_course\_id:".
+For instance, to retrieve the list of assignments for a course with sis id of 'A1234':

-    /api/v1/courses/sis:A1234/assignments.json
+    /api/v1/courses/sis_course_id:A1234/assignments.json